JensKohl/AutonomousDrivingWithGTA5/readme.md

 * train_transfer_learning.py: trains the Transfer learning model

 ## What needs yet to be done:
-* improve model accuracy by getting more and more images and curating them: it's currently difficult for the model to distinguish between braking and accelerating...
+* train looonger to improve model accuracy by getting more and more images (drive longer with function get_training_data.py in background).
+* curating images: it's currently difficult for the model to distinguish between braking and accelerating...that's why braking is currently commented out.
+Also erase accidents
-* Train loooonger :-)
+* when driving while training: adhere to traffic rules such as staying in lane, stopping at red light, ... :-)

+## Possible future improvements:
+* analyze images before feeding into model: lane detection
+* try different model architectures for CNN or transfer learning